efortney/open-source-news-project/README.md

 2. run ``` npm i ```
 3. run ``` npm start ```

+### Starting Both With Concurrently
+You are now able to start both the API server and the client server with one command.
+At the root of the project, run ``` npm run populate ```.
+This will install all dependencies for the api, client, and root directories.
+Once complete, run ``` npm run dev ``` to start both servers simultaneously.

 **We are proxying client and api from port 3000 to 3001**

 ### Config.js